.NET HELP

 Understanding the Internal Access Modifier

 The internal keyword/access modifier in C# limits a type or member's visibility to that of other members within the same assembly.
-This implies that any class whether it be derived class, method, or property tagged as internal can be accessed by other types within the same assembly but is unavailable to types outside the assembly.
+This implies that any class, whether it be a derived class, method, or property tagged as internal, can be accessed by other types within the same assembly but is unavailable to types outside the assembly.
 This degree of access control is essential for encapsulation because it lets you specify implementation specifics that should be used exclusively inside the same assembly in a private manner.

 In C#, you may use the internal modifier in the following ways: